legumeinfo/jekyll-theme-legumeinfo/README.md

   <code>&nbsp;&nbsp;&nbsp;&nbsp;invert_navbar_text: Boolean (whether or not to invert the navbar text color)</code>

 As described above, you'll need to add the Legumeinfo Jekyll theme in your `\_config.yml`.
+And you'll need to add `future: true` if you want to use the themes events features.

 ### Layouts